TeriBox404/cube-tanks/README.md

 # plans
 I have big plans for this game.
-Furst thing in my list is names and life system.
+Furst thing in my list is a life system.

+# Updates!
+Added:
+Functional turrets.

+You can now hold "z" for haf a second to launch ballistic calculator.

+Commands window.

+1000x800 resolutin.

+General code update.